Efficient Evaluation Methods for Neural Architecture Search: A Survey

 \subsubsection{Downscaled Model Methods}

-The downscaled model methods reduce the model size during the search process.
-Please note that the optimal model found is enlarged to the original size after the search process.
-Because the models are downscaled during the search process, the training time becomes less and the runtime spent on performance evaluation is less than $T_{TEM}$.
-Many works have used this method to accelerate the performance evaluation process.
+The downscaled model methods reduce the model size during the search process (e.g., search one cell rather than the whole architecture), and the optimal cell found is repeated after the search process.
+Similar to downscaled dataset methods, the runtime of the downscaled model methods only needs evaluation time.

+\textbf{Literature examples:} Many works have used this method to accelerate the performance evaluation process, and we use the keywords ``cell repeat'' and ``repeated module'' to choose the papers mentioned below.
 For example, Zoph \textit{et al.}~\cite{zoph2018learning} proposed a cell-based search space (i.e., NASNet search space) which repeatedly stacked the same cell structure to build the architecture, and only the cell structure needs to be found during the search process.
 To reduce the model size, they transformed each model to one with a fewer number of cell repeats and filters in the initial convolutional cell during the search.
 Because of its efficiency, many works~\cite{real2019regularized, liu2018darts} used the NASNet search space or its variants and followed its downscaled model method to accelerate the training.